-GHG concerned: CO2, F-gases Policy type: regulatory and economic Status: effective since 23.12.2017 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2, F-gases Policy type: regulatory and economic Status: effective since 23.12.2017

 Cooperation Strategy between the Republic of Moldova and Sweden, through the Swedish Agency for International Development and Cooperation (SIDA) for 2014-2020100

 The strategy will also focus on building a better environment, reducing climate impact of human activities and strengthening the resilience of society and the economy to extreme climatic phenomena and global climate change.
 The total amount of Swedish assistance is \in 100 million for Eastern Europe, Western Balkans and Turkey for 2014-2020.